abs2g08/redditvid/README.md

 # Redditvid

-Redditvid is a lighweight Reddit client that regurgitates [www.reddit.com/r/videos](www.reddit.com/r/videos) in responsive form.
-It's made using Ember.js CLI and hosted on Node.js.
+Redditvid is a lighweight client that regurgitates [www.reddit.com/r/videos](www.reddit.com/r/videos) into a responsive form.
+It's made using Ember CLI and hosted on Node.js.
 I created it to better understand Ember, Ouath and SVG transitions.
 Currently it's possible to:

-* List the top 25 trending vidoes
+* List top 25 trending vidoes
-* Login to reddit using oauth
+* Login using oauth
 * Upvote or downvote a video
+* View videos
-* View any of these videos, and view top level comments
+* View top level comments
 * Leave a comment

 ## Screen Shots